Citroen C-Zero (2010-2018) running costs

 Citroen C-Zero insurance group

-The Citroen C-Zero sits in insurance group 28U, with the ‘U’ rating indicating that the security features on the car fall a long way behind what should be expected of a modern vehicle.
-For comparison, the Volkswagen e-up! sits in group 11, while the BMW i3 lies in group 27.
+The Citroen C-Zero sits in insurance group 28, with a note indicating that the security features on the car fall a long way behind what should be expected of a modern vehicle.
+In comparison, the Volkswagen e-up! sits in group 11, while the BMW i3 lies in group 27.

-The C-Zero is sold with a warranty lasting three years or 60,000 miles; whichever is reached first.
-Meanwhile, the battery and drivetrain have separate warranties: the former for eight years or 60,000 miles, and the latter for five years or 40,000 miles.
+The C-Zero was sold with a warranty lasting three years or 60,000 miles; whichever was reached first.
+The battery and drivetrain have separate warranties: the former for eight years or 60,000 miles, and the latter for five years or 40,000 miles.

 The Citroen C-Zero needs to be serviced every year or 12,500 miles, with some jobs – such as the checking of electrical power cables and replacement of the brake fluid – needing to be done every two years or 25,000 miles.
 The coolant needs replacing every 20 years according to Citroen, with the same period attributed to the draining of the heating circuit.

 You won’t need to pay road tax on the Citroen C-Zero, as it's a zero-emissions electric car.